-1. Every child has the right to a sense of stability and security.
+1. Every child has the right to a sense of stability and security in their world.

-2. Every child has the right to feel loved and cared for at bedtime.
+3. Every child has the right to pajamas and storybooks of their own—the tools for bedtime.

-5. Every child has the right to a good night and a good day.
+5. Every child has the right to a Good Night for a Good Day.

 Children need a comforting bedtime routine and a good night’s sleep to help them have a good day.
 Completing this 24-hour Good Day Loop is critical to helping them thrive.